nevillco/nevillco.github.io/_posts/2023-07-07-the-first-macro-in-all-of-my-Swift-projects.md

   // …
 }
 ```
-can both be called identically as (for example):
+can both be called identically (for example):
 ```swift
 print(AppTheme.metal.name)
 ```
 Enums have many valid use cases and are a critical part of the Swift language, but in the above described situations, I would say the **struct is preferable here**.
 I'm going to keep the "why" brief, because there already exist some good resources on this topic, but:*
 * It’s easier to extend with new values.
-When adding a new case to the enum, you need to fill in the `case` inside of `var name: String` and then navigate to the `case` inside of `var headingColor: String` - which sounds like a small deal, but at scale, these value types will often have _many_ more than 2 properties, and many more than 2 cases.
+When adding a new case to the enum, you need to fill in the `case` inside of `var name: String` and then navigate to the `case` inside of `var headingColor: String` - which sounds like a small deal, but at scale, these value types will often have many more than 2 properties, and many more than 2 cases.
 With a struct, all of those properties are localized together.
 * You can lock down the initialization (if you want): with a struct, you can choose to make the `init` private, or you can customize which properties are directly instantiable.
 With enums, you can add a case if you’re inside the owning module, and not otherwise.
-* At scale, it’s easy for convoluted logic or accidental mismatches to occur inside the computed `var`s.
+* At scale, it’s easy for convoluted logic or accidental mismatches to end up inside the computed `var`s.
 With structs, all you can do is declare the type.

 For more on this choice and why I advocate for structs, see [Matt Diephouse’s post](https://matt.diephouse.com/2017/12/when-not-to-use-an-enum/).